phpfunk/phpfunk.github.com/about/readme.md

 - I like to ask a lot of questions.
 It's not because I don't trust you, it's because I believe asking questions and uncover things we didn't think about.
 - Sometimes I throw out "dumb" ideas just to get people talking.
 - I do not like to raise my voice.
 I will likely never be the loudest person in the room.
-- I sometimes move my lips but don’t speak when I think…Apologies in advance if we are on zoom and you ask if I said something :D
+- I sometimes move my lips but don’t speak when I think…Apologies in advance if we are on zoom and you ask if I said something &#128513;

 ## Feedback Loops
 - I really don't like public praise, I tend to shy away from it.
 It's okay to embarrass me with this, but I will turn red and not say much.